How Can Runners Cut Out Sugar From Their Diet?

 10. Give In

 Cutting added sugar cold turkey never is a good idea.
 If you want that dessert, go for it.
 But follow this advice within reason.
-Wait until the end of a long training week and use that desired item as a reward for the hard work.
+Wait until the end of a long training week and use that desired item to reward the hard work.

 - World Health Organization lowers sugar intake recommendations , News Website ,